martencassel/terraform-ee/README.md

 | Windows Server 1709 | 17.06.1<sup>1</sup> 17.06.2<sup>2</sup>      |    Any available | Any available |
 | Windows Server 1803 | 17.06.1<sup>1</sup> 17.06.2<sup>2</sup>      |    Any available | Any available |

+The following versions are currently available from a Docker EE package repository:
 <sup>1</sup> 17.06.1-ee-1, 17.06.1-ee-2
 <sup>2</sup> 17.06.2-ee-[3-14]